There’s no area of work in America that isn’t touched by workplace safety regulations and guidelines.

 OSHA Standards for Health and Safety in Engineering Workplaces

 Like nearly all other workplaces under the authority of OSHA, those that focus on engineering are subject to the general industry standards.
-The work of engineers may also place them under construction industry standards, depending on their employer or duties.
+The work of engineers, whether petroleum testing or general engineering, may also place them under construction industry standards, depending on their employer or duties.

 OSHA standards are published online and in printed publications so everyone can view them and see how they related to the work they do.
 States often have their own occupational health and safety agencies, too, so it’s vital to understand how those guidelines apply to your work.